A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Bogomolov-Gieseker equality and nef tautological classes

-We then have \begin{thm}[Pseudo-effective] Suppose $\F$ is a stable reflexive sheaf over $Y$ so that $ c_1(\F)\cdot A^{n-1}=0 $, for some ample Cartier divisor $A$ and $S^{[l]}\F$ are all indecomposable.
+We also have \begin{thm}[{\sc Pseudo-effective}] Suppose $\F$ is a stable reflexive sheaf over $Y$ so that $ c_1(\F)\cdot [A]^{n-1}=0 $, for some ample Cartier divisor $A$ and $S^{[l]}\F$ are all indecomposable.
 If $\F$ is pseudo-effective, then $\F|_{Y^{reg}}$ is flat. \end{thm}

-\begin{proof} Indeed, by the singular DUY theorem we obtained, we conclude that $S^{[l]}(\F)$ is stable, since it admits an admissible HYM connection with good regularity.
-By \cite[Thm.\ 1.1]{HoringPeternell:19} we know that